pagopa/io.italia.it/en/public-administrations.md

 </p><p class="privacy__paragraph">
 Documents and messages are stored in a database spread across European data centers that utilize "encryption at rest".
 The content is present in the provider's systems exclusively for the time necessary to ensure the transmission.
 Data relating to transactions and payment methods are processed by a certified PCI provider.
 </p><p class="privacy__paragraph">
-The citizen remains the owner of his or her data.
-At any time, they can choose to download all the data concerning themselves or cancel their subscription to the service with the removal of the stored data.
+Citizens  remain owner of their  data.
+At any time, citizens can choose to download all the data concerning themselves or cancel their subscription to the service with the removal of the stored data.
 	</p>
 	</div>
 	<div class="col-md-4 text-center">